The Road to Hell

 Howard’s political strategy was astute.
 A rising house price can make the owner feel rich and grateful.
 But established residential real estate isn’t like a factory.
 It doesn’t produce anything and offers limited forms of employment.
 Turning the basic human need of shelter into a plaything for investors induced a feeding frenzy which left millions of the less affluent trapped like fodder fish.

-For decades since, Australian investors have allowed productive industry to atrophy[12] while we buy what we already have from one another at escalating prices, pushing rents and mortgages beyond affordability even for full-time workers[13].
-And the financial services sector, smelling the blood in the water, has encouraged it, fattening its shareholders, most of whom are also the property owners, through interest, fees, and insurance[14].
+For decades, Australian investors allowed productive industry to atrophy[12] while buying what we already had from one another at escalating prices, pushing rents and mortgages beyond affordability even for full-time workers[13].
+And the financial services sector, smelling the blood in the water, encouraged it, fattening its shareholders, most of whom were also the property owners, through interest, fees, and insurance[14].

-This transfer of wealth, from the poor to the rich and the young to the old, has erased much of what we once took pride in.
-Home ownership has declined[15], household debt[16], homelessness, and housing as a proportion of living cost[17] have risen, while our standing among rich countries on social metrics has fallen[18].
-We have shuffled properties like Titanic deckchairs.
+This transfer of wealth, from the poor to the rich and the young to the old, erased much of what we once took pride in.
+Home ownership declined[15], household debt[16], homelessness, and housing as a proportion of living cost[17] rose, while our standing among rich countries on social metrics fell[18].
+We shuffled properties like Titanic deckchairs.

 Is that what Howard intended?